Agriculture, Forestry & Fisheries

 - Australian Society of Horticultural Science

-- Australia and New Zealand Society of Ecological Economics
+- The Australia New Zealand Society of Ecological Economics

 It is not necessary to register for accreditation to work as an agricultural scientist, consultant or economist.
-The Ag Institute Australia, together with the Australian Association of Agricultural Consultants, runs an accreditation scheme, CPAg or Certified Practicing Agriculturalist.
-This will be replaced in 2014 with AgCredited.
+The Ag Institute Australia, together with the Australian Association of Agricultural Consultants, runs an accreditation scheme, AgCredited.
 It is available to all agricultural and natural resource management professionals.